-Because the method for projecting future mortality is critical in determining the results, we begin with a comparison of four approaches that are currently in use by demographers.
+Because the method for projecting future mortality is critical in determining the results, this section compares four approaches that are currently in use by demographers.
 These approaches can provide very different results, and make very different use of the available data.
 Some relatively simple approaches have been popular for illustrating trends in longevity but do not address the full complexities of changing conditions over time.
-We believe that any projection of mortality used to model the size and age structure of the population, which is the foundation for analyzing the actuarial status of programs like Social Security and Medicare, should explicitly consider the past and expected future conditions that affect rates of improvement.
+Any projection of mortality used to model the size and age structure of the population, which is the foundation for analyzing the actuarial status of programs like Social Security and Medicare, should explicitly consider the past and expected future conditions that affect rates of improvement.